George A. Romero: 2000s

-In August 2006, The Hollywood Reporter made two announcements about Romero, the first being that he would write and direct a film based on a short story by Koji Suzuki, author of Ring and Dark Water, called Solitary Isle and the second announcement pertaining to his signing on to write and direct George A. Romero's Diary of the Dead, which follows a group of college students filming a horror movie who proceed to film the events that follow when the dead rise.
+In August 2006, The Hollywood Reporter announced that Romero signed on to write and direct George A. Romero's Diary of the Dead, which follows a group of college students filming a horror movie who proceed to film the events that follow when the dead rise.

-After a limited theatrical release, Diary of the Dead was released on DVD by Dimension Extreme on May 20, 2008, and later to Blu-ray on October 21, 2008.
+After a limited theatrical release, Diary of the Dead was released on DVD by Dimension Extreme on May 20, 2008, and later on Blu-ray on October 21, 2008.

 Shooting began in Toronto in September 2008 on Romero's Survival of the Dead (2009).
 The film was initially reported to be a direct sequel to Diary of the Dead, but the film features only Alan van Sprang, who appeared briefly as a rogue National Guard officer, reprising his role from the previous film, and did not retain the first-person camerawork of Diary of the Dead.
 The film centers on two feuding families taking very different approaches in dealing with the living dead on a small coastal island.
 The film premiered at the 2009 Toronto International Film Festival.
-Prior to the May 28, 2010, theatrical release in the United States, Survival of the Dead was made available to video on demand and was aired as a special one-night showing on May 26, 2010, on HDNet.
+Prior to the US theatrical release of May 28, 2010, Survival of the Dead was made available to video on demand and was aired as a special one-night showing on HDNet on May 26, 2010.

 Some critics have seen social commentary in much of Romero's work.
 They view Night of the Living Dead as a film made in reaction to the turbulent 1960s, Dawn of the Dead as a satire on consumerism, Day of the Dead as a study of the conflict between science and the military, Land of the Dead as an examination of class conflict, Diary of the Dead as a film made in reaction to the "emerging media" and Survival of the Dead as a study on war and conflict.